Sagarjha-ai/Dr.Vision-X/README.md

 📝 Overview
 This project is an interactive web application that takes an image and a user query, sends both to the LLaMA 3.2 90B Vision Preview model via GROQ's Chat API, and returns a contextual response combining vision and language understanding.

 It is built using Gradio for the user interface, Python, and GROQ API for backend processing.
-This setup is optimized for environments like Google Colab.

 🚀 Features
 📤 Upload an image (e.g., object, document, medical scan, etc.)